TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-availability-myinstanceisntlistedintheazureportal.md

 # My instance isn't listed in the Azure portal

 ## **Recommended steps**

-* Check if you are signed-in to proper subscription.<br>
+- Check if you are signed-in to proper subscription.